prabeesh/prabeesh.github.io/content/blog/lcd-interfacing-using-msp430.md

 ## Circuit Design and Connections

 ### Power Supply Considerations
-**Critical Design Decision**: The MSP430 operates at 3.6V while standard LCD displays require 5V for reliable operation.
+The MSP430 operates at 3.6V while standard LCD displays require 5V for reliable operation.
 This mixed-voltage design requires careful consideration:

-- **Potentiometer Supply**: Powered from MSP430's 3.6V rail
+- Potentiometer supply: powered from the MSP430's 3.6V rail
-- **LCD Supply**: Powered from external 5V source
+- LCD supply: powered from an external 5V source
-- **Data Lines**: MSP430's 3.6V logic levels are compatible with 5V LCD inputs
+- Data lines: the MSP430's 3.6V logic levels are compatible with 5V LCD inputs

 ### Pin Configuration
 The LCD uses a 4-bit interface to minimize pin usage while maintaining functionality: